 Why your digital footprint matters

-This e-book is about the digital footprint of your organization.
-It's about its third party website(s), social media sites, its online activities, its online database, and from a risk viewpoint, it's about its online reputation.
+This article is about the digital footprint of your organization.
+It's about its website(s), social media sites, its online activities, its online databases, and from a risk viewpoint, it's about its online reputation.

 Technically speaking, it is about understanding the exposure of controlled and uncontrolled IT and digital assets to the digital world and managing the associated cyber risks.